We never give up.

 Printfleet develops software to collect data from, monitor, and optimize networks of printers and other imaging devices.
 FirePower was engaged to find strategic buyers with a global reach who could better monetize the software.

 The company was in the midst of a strategic rebranding, during which it struggled to find the right tone.
 FirePower's impact was immediate, in that we gave the process direction, crafting a compelling narrative for the most sophisticated parties in the industry.
-Our Investment Banking team spent hundreds of hours learning the platform, its value proposition and its technology.
+Our M&A Advisory team spent hundreds of hours learning the platform, its value proposition and its technology.

 We initiated conversations with 143 potential acquirers, which included global, blue-chip OEMs and sponsor-backed strategics.
 4 firms submitted LOIs and 2 were selected as finalists: